 Which qualification are you studying?

-I’m currently studying the CIPD Level 5 Intermediate Diploma in Human Resource Management – which is essentially the intermediate level of the qualification, focussing on management.
+I’m currently studying the CIPD Level 5 Intermediate Diploma in People Management – which is essentially the intermediate level of the qualification, focussing on management.

 What stood out about studying with ICS Learn?